Sinono3/souvlaki/docs/specbook/src/mpris.md

 - Some desktop environments natively support image data URLs in `mpris:artUrl`, but we have no way to verify this via the specification as it is.
-	Using HTTP URLs or local file URLs is safer.
+	Using local file URLs or alternatively HTTP URLs may be safer.

 ## org.mpris.MediaPlayer2